Not what you're looking for?

 Your solicitor will prepare your claim by collecting evidence, such as proof of past earnings of the person who died.

-The other side may try to argue your claim is too high.
+The insurance company may try to argue that your claim is too high.
 For example, if you are pursuing a dependency claim, they may argue that the person who has died would not have earned as much money in the future as your solicitor is claiming.
 The negotiations can take a long time but most claims where someone has admitted liability are settled through negotiation without needing to go to court.

 Knowing that solicitors and insurance companies are negotiating over the value of your loss can be distressing, particularly if your case takes time to be resolved.
 Ask your solicitor to keep you updated on a regular basis about how your case is progressing.